 Rice returned to Babson in 2004 after spending 14 years as an assistant coach at Colby College, Dartmouth College, Brown University, and Northeastern University.
 During his five-year tenure at Brown, he helped guide the Bears to a 1993 NCAA Tournament appearance and a 1995 Ivy League Championship.

-In addition to the college ranks, Rice coaches in the Massachusetts Satellite Program and for USA Hockey, most recently as a head coach at the USA Hockey Select 15 Festival in St. Cloud, Minnnesota in the summer of 2006.
-He also serves as the director of the Babson College Summer Hockey Camp, and he is a well-respected lecturer for USA Hockey's Coaching Education Program.
+In addition to the college ranks, Rice coaches in the Massachusetts Satellite Program and for USA Hockey.
+This summer he will serve as a head coach at the USA Hockey Select 17 Festival in Buffalo, N.Y., marking his seventh summer as a coach at USA Hockey’s National festivals.
+He also served as a coach at the 2007 US World Junior Camp which was used to select the 2008 US World Junior Team and competed against Finland and Sweden in Lake Plaicd, N.Y.
+Rice is also the director of the Babson College Summer Hockey Camp, and he is a well-respected lecturer for USA Hockey's Coaching Education Program.

 Rice earned his Master's Degree in Education from Boston University in 1998.
-He currently resides in Walpole, Massachusetts with his wife, Stephanie, his nine-year old son, Mark, and five-year old twin daughters, Erika and Kayla.
+He currently resides in Walpole, Massachusetts with his wife, Stephanie, his 14-year old son, Mark, and 10-year old twin daughters, Erika and Kayla.

 |2005-06||17-10-0||14-5-0||ECAC East Tournament|

 |2006-07||18-10-1||11-7-1||NCAA Tournament - Quarterfinals, ECAC East Tournament Champions|